-The Management of Hindustan Lever Limited, a Company registered with the Registrar of Companies under the Companies Act, 1956, has filed this Writ Petition seeking issuance of a writ of certiorari for quashing the Labour Court, Jammu and Kashmir, Jammu's Award of March 31, 2003 made in file no.659/LC, whereby relying on its earlier Judgment and Award of February 28, 2003, delivered in file no. 654/LC holding that the payment made by the petitioner-Company, to its workers, pursuant to their proceeding on voluntary retirement, was illegal and bad in law, and the workers were entitled to compensation equal to the highest, paid to similarly placed workers, on the basis of their status, length of service and Grade, it allowed respondent nos.
-3 to 39's application filed under Section 33-C(2) of the Industrial Disputes Act, 1947, appointing a Commissioner to assess the amount of additional compensation due to the respondents, in terms of the judgment passed in its earlier Award made in file no.654/LC.
+The Management of Hindustan Lever Limited, a Company registered with the Registrar of Companies under the Companies Act, 1956, has filed this Writ Petition seeking issuance of a writ of certiorari for quashing the Labour Court, Jammu and Kashmir, Jammu's Award of August 11, 2003 made in file no. 664/LC, whereby relying on its earlier Judgment and Award of February 28, 2003, delivered in file no. 654/LC, holding that the payment made by the petitioner-Company, to its workers, pursuant to their proceeding on voluntary retirement, was illegal and bad in law, and the workers were entitled to compensation equal to the highest, paid to similarly placed workers, on the basis of their status, length of service and Grade, it allowed respondent nos.
+3 to 22's application filed under Section 33-C(2) of the Industrial Disputes Act, 1947, appointing a Commissioner to assess the amount of additional compensation due to the respondents.

-The short point urged by the petitioner-Company's learned counsel, to question the Labour Court's Award is that the Labour Court had erred in exercising adjudicatory jurisdiction in determining contentious issues, arising out of the respondents' claim and the petitioner-Company's response thereto, which according to the learned Senior Advocate, was beyond the jurisdiction of the Labour Court, seized of an application under Section 33-C(2) of the Industrial Disputes Act, 1947, hereinafter to be referred as the "Act" for short.
+The only point urged by the petitioner-Company's learned counsel, to question the Labour Court's Award, impugned in this petition, is that the Labour Court had erred in exercising adjudicatory jurisdiction in determining contentious issues, arising out of the respondents' claim and the petitioner-Company's response thereto, which, according to the learned Senior Advocate, was beyond the jurisdiction of the Labour Court, seized of an application under Section 33-C(2) of the Industrial Disputes Act, 1947, hereinafter to be referred as the "Act" for short.
 Reliance is placed by the learned counsel on Municipal Corporation of Delhi vs. Ganesh Razak and anr. reported as 1995(1) SCC 235, Central Inland Water Transport Corporation Ltd. vs. The workmen and anr. reported as AIR 1974 SC 1604, to support his submission.

-Mr. Sethi, appearing for the respondents-workers, on the other hand, submitted that action of the petitioner-Company, having been found unsustainable by the Labour Court, on facts proved before it, the Labour Court was within its jurisdiction to issue the impugned award exercising jurisdiction under Section 33-C(2) of the Act particularly when no contentious issue, inter se parties, had survived for its adjudication in view of the

-Labour Court's earlier verdict reflected in its Award made in file no.654/LC.
+Mr. Sethi, appearing for the respondents-workers, on the other hand, submitted that action of the petitioner-Company, having been found unsustainable by the Labour Court, on facts proved before it, the Labour Court was within its jurisdiction to issue the impugned Award exercising jurisdiction under Section 33-C(2) of the Act particularly when no contentious issue, inter se parties, survived for its adjudication, in view of the Labour Court's earlier verdict reflected in its Award made in file no.654/LC.